quinn-rs/quinn/docs/book/src/quinn/certificate.md

 It needs to listen on port 80 (HTTP) or 443 (HTTPS) to achieve this.
 Open the appropriate port in your firewall and router.

-If certbot is installed, run `certbot certonly --standalone`, this command will start a web server in the background and start the challenge. certbot asks for the required data and writes the certificate to `cert.pem` and the private key to `privkey.pem`.
+If certbot is installed, run `certbot certonly --standalone`, this command will start a web server in the background and start the challenge. certbot asks for the required data and writes the certificates to `fullchain.pem` and the private key to `privkey.pem`.
 These files can then be referenced in code.

 ```rust